Back to start

 Forsmo

-By creating a dam to regulate Forsmoforsen, a head (drop) of 34 metres was created, enabling Kaplan turbines to capture the energy of the water.
-The immediate need for electricity resulted in several compromises.
-The first unit was commissioned in record time on 16 February 1948, but the fast pace came at a price: there were several temporary arrangements, i.e., no floors in the machine hall and no gates to the halls where the transformers were situated.
+The first unit was commissioned in 1948, but the fast pace came at a price: there were several temporary arrangements, i.e., no floors in the machine hall and no gates to the halls where the transformers were situated.
 In the first two years the power plant also had to be run with a temporary control panel and with temporary manual control of the turbine blades instead of a servo motor.

-The initial units were operated at their maximum capacity, which resulted in regular periods of repair work.
-When the remaining units came into operation in 1958, it became possible to run the turbines at a more normal capacity.
+The first units were operated at their maximum capacity, which resulted in regular periods of repair work.
+When three additional units were commissioned in 1958, it became possible to run the turbines at a more normal capacity.

 More information (links open in new window)